peleduri/sparta/docs/MULTI_ORG_SCANNING.md

 - `BATCH_SIZE`: Number of repositories per batch (default: 100)
 - `MAX_RETRIES`: Maximum retry attempts for failed repos (default: 3)

+### GitHub App Setup for Multi-Org

+**Important**: To scan multiple organizations, the GitHub App must be installed on **all target organizations**.

+1. **Install the App on All Organizations**:
+   - Go to each organization's settings → GitHub Apps → Installed GitHub Apps
+   - Find your Sparta app and ensure it's installed
+   - Or install it via: Organization Settings → GitHub Apps → Install App → Select your organization

+2. **Token Generation**:
+   - The workflow automatically generates installation access tokens for each organization
+   - Tokens are generated using the GitHub API with JWT authentication
+   - Each organization gets its own token, scoped to that organization's installation

+3. **Token Map**:
+   - Tokens are stored in a JSON map: `{"org1": "token1", "org2": "token2"}`
+   - The map is passed to scripts via `GITHUB_APP_TOKEN_MAP` environment variable
+   - Scripts automatically select the appropriate token for each organization

+4. **Error Handling**:
+   - If token generation fails for an organization, that org is skipped
+   - A warning is logged indicating the app may not be installed on that org
+   - Other organizations continue to be scanned

 ### Workflow Inputs

 The `sparta-multi-org-scan.yml` workflow accepts: